kittykatattack/ga/README.md

 This makes your code a little more readable because you can tell at a glance which sprite state is being displayed.

-(Note: Ga also has a lower-lever `gotoAndStop` method that does exactly the same thing as `show`.
+(Note: Ga also has a lower-level `gotoAndStop` method that does exactly the same thing as `show`.
 Although you're free use `gotoAndStop` in your game code, by convention it's only used internally by Ga's rendering